 Forget about depreciation, but only if you lease your car

-Take a 2019 Chevy Malibu LS for example.
-If you went to a dealer to buy one brand new and paid the full MSRP, it would have cost you $24,095 without any options.
+Take a 2020 Chevy Malibu LS for example.
+If you went to a dealer to buy one brand new and paid the full MSRP it would have cost you $24,095 without any options.
 According to the NADA guide, a 2016 Malibu LT with 36,000 miles had an average trade-in price in 2019 of $12,350, which means its value would have depreciated by $11,745 in three years.

 A quick search online for a 36-month lease deal revealed an offer for a 2019 Malibu LT for $312 per month after a $2,307 down payment.
 Over the three-year period that’s a total cost of $8,075, which is $3,670 less than the depreciation would have been if you’d bought the car outright.
 So, if you intend to keep a car like that for three years, leasing it will be $3,670 cheaper than if you bought it outright and then sold it.

-You should also think that if you bought outright you would have had your precious $24,095 tied up in a depreciating asset for three years, instead of it being more wisely invested elsewhere to actually make you money.
+You should also think that if you bought outright you would have had your precious $24,095 tied up in a depreciating asset for three years, instead of it being more wisely invested somewhere you might actually make money.

 Likewise, if you’d bought the car on a three-year finance agreement, as well as the $24,095 MSRP, you’d also have been paying interest on the money you borrowed.
 Whichever way you look at it, leasing is more affordable.